V-Sekai/manuals/decisions/20211105-have-an-webxr-version-of-v-sekai.md

-# Have an WebXR version of V-Sekai that is more accessible
+# Rejected: Have an WebXR version of V-Sekai that is more accessible

 - Status: rejected <!-- draft | rejected | accepted | deprecated | superseded by -->
 - Deciders: V-Sekai,fire,